- Lifecycle Week

-Cyclists that do not make the cut-off at the times specified are requested to board a Mega Sweep bus.
-All cyclists are scanned (via their race number) which allows for the race control team to identify which cyclists have been collected by sweep vehicles.
+Cyclists who do not make the cut-off at the times specified are requested to board a Mega Sweep bus.
+All cyclists are recorded which allows for the race control team to identify which cyclists have been collected by sweep vehicles.

 Hopefully you can make it around the Cape Town Cycle Tour route in time and enjoy a great day on the bike.
 If for some reason, you can’t, help is at hand.

 Already looking forward to the 2024 Cape Town Cycle Tour?
 Here’s your chance to beat the crowds and inflation and